jpeelle/sentence-prediction/README.md

 ## Usage

 To anonymize Mechanical Turk data, run: `$python3 anonymizer.py data_file_1 data_file_2 ...`.
-To count responses run: `$python predict_sent_analysis.py` with optional arguments `help` to print out a help message, `print` to print the output to the terminal, and `file` to write the output to a file named `output.md`.
+To count responses run: `$python predict_sent_analysis.py` with optional arguments `--help` to print out a help message, `print` to print the output to the terminal, and `file` to write the output to a file named `output.md`.
 The current iteration will automatically use the anonymized data files and replacement file included in the example folder.

 ## Example data